Santo Stefano al Monte Celio: History

 In the Middle Ages, Santo Stefano Rotondo was in the charge of the Canons Regular of the Lateran, but as time went on it fell into disrepair.
 In the middle of the 15th century, Flavio Biondo (Flavius Blondus) praised the marble columns, marble-covered walls, and cosmatesque works-of-art of the church, but he added that unfortunately "nowadays Santo Stefano Rotondo has no roof".
 Blondus claimed that the church was built on the remains of an ancient Temple of Faunus.
-Excavations in 1969 to 1975 revealed that the building was actually never converted from a pagan temple but was always a church, erected under Constantine I in the first half of the 4th century.
+Excavations in 1969 to 1975 revealed that the building was not converted from a pagan temple but was always a church, erected under Constantine I in the first half of the 4th century.

 In 1454, Pope Nicholas V entrusted the ruined church to the Pauline Fathers, the only Catholic Order founded by Hungarians.
 This is the reason why Santo Stefano Rotondo later became the unofficial church of the Hungarians in Rome.
 The church was restored in the 1450s by Bernardo Rossellino, probably under the guidance of Leon Battista Alberti.

 In 1579, the Hungarian Jesuits joined the Pauline Fathers.
 The Collegium Hungaricum, established by István Arator in 1579, was merged with the Collegium Germanicum in 1580, and became the Collegium Germanicum et Hungaricum, because very few Hungarian students were able to travel to Rome from the Turkish-occupied, Kingdom of Hungary.

 On a visit to Rome in 1819 J. M. W. Turner made sketches of both the exterior and interior.

 The Cardinal Priest of the Titulus S. Stephani in Coelio Monte has been Friedrich Wetter since 1985.
 His predecessor, József Mindszenty, was famous as the persecuted Catholic leader of Hungary under the Communist dictatorship.